• Skip to primary navigation

 Introduction

-Synonyms are different words that have exactly the same or nearly the same meaning, such as male and man or third-level education and university.
+Synonyms are different words that have the same or nearly the same meaning, such as male and man or third-level education and university.

 This article will look at some real essays that used synonyms incorrectly to show you how dangerous they can be.